-This Article expressly expires with the expiration of this Agreement.
+This Article expressly expires with the expiration of this Agreement on 11/30/2027.

 Any dispute, claim, or grievance arising from or relating to the interpretation or application of this Agreement which is not resolved through the grievance procedure in Article 13 may be submitted to arbitration administered by the American Arbitration Association under its Labor Arbitration Rules.
 The parties further agree to accept the arbitrator's award as final and binding on them.